clipo/idss-seriation/README.md

 using another Python distribution.
 Additionally, Anaconda is self-contained and does not alter your system Python installation, which is a very safe way to proceed, especially on Mac OS X.

+The following assumes that you are using Anaconda.
+For some notes on dependencies and packages needed to install under a system or standard Python distribution, see below.

 You should be able to execute Python from the command line before proceeding, in a Terminal window, and see something like the following: